The art of overcoming objections in insurance sales is critical skill for you to master.

-It can be a lack of understanding on the client’s part, the fact that they have not fully disclosed their situation to you, or that you have not fully explained how your product can benefit them and their family, leading to doubts or a series of questions in their minds.
+All of these can lead to doubts or a series of questions in their minds.
 Sales are lost all the time for these and many other reasons.

 - The client has a money problem they failed to mention, and it’s showing up as an endless stream of questions disguised as objections (because they’re embarrassed they didn’t tell you).

 - The client doesn’t understand the value of what you’re presenting (or, maybe you didn’t present it well enough).